 Marilyn Nelson is the author or translator of more than 20 books and chapbooks for adults and children.
-Her critically acclaimed YA books include A Wreath for Emmett Till and Carver: A Life in Poems, a Newbery Honor Book.
-Nelson has also come out with nine poetry collections for adults, and will be releasing a new picture book, Lubaya’s Quiet Roar, in October, 2020.
-Currently professor emerita of English at the University of Connecticut, she was also Poet Laureate of Connecticut, 2001– 2006.
+Her critically acclaimed books for young adults include A Wreath for Emmett Till and the ground breaking Carver: A Life in Poems, a Newbery Honor Book.
+Of Marilyn’s nine poetry collections for adults, The Homeplace won the 1992 Annisfield-Wolf Award; and The Fields of Praise: New and Selected Poems received the 1998 Poets’ Prize, the PEN Winship Award, and the Lenore Marshall Prize.
+A three-time finalist for the National Book Award, her many honorsinclude the Frost Medal, the Poetry Society of America’s award for “distinguished lifetime achievement in poetry,” and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
+A professor emerita of English at the University of Connecticut, she currently serves as a Chancellor of the Academy of American Poets, and was Poet Laureate of Connecticut, 2001– 2006.

 Steven Ostrowski is a fiction writer, poet, painter, and teacher.
 His work appears widely in literary journals, magazines, and anthologies.
 He is the author of five published chapbooks—four of poems and one of stories.
 He and his son, Ben, are authors of a full-length collaboration called Penultimate Human Constellation, published in 2018 by Tolsun Books.
 His chapbook, After the Tate Modern, won the 2017 Atlantic Road Prize and was published in 2018 by Island Verse Editions.
 His short story, “Even on Good Nights,” was a finalist for American Short Fiction’s Short(er) Fiction Award and will be published in the fall of 2020.
 He teaches at Central Connecticut State University.